MichaelTrumbull/restriction_enzyme_study/README.md

 ## Training
 Multiple networks are availible for training on with auto cuda detection.
 The differences between networks are in depth and shape but all are simple neural nets.
+### Data
+Training input and target data are built from the raw_data files.
+Typically, the input data uses Facebook's ESM protien language models and target data is one-hot encoded (sort of).
+The following variations are:
+- input_esm2_3B_layer33_1dseq_padlast_tokenrepresentation
+    - ESM2 (3B) inference is used on each sequence.
+Layer 33 is extracted from the model's activation.
+This layer is flattened to be a 1d tensor representing each seq.
+-
 ### HPC
 Slurm scripts are provided in `scripts/slurm_scripts`.
 Check which GPUs are available: `nvidia-smi`